Parto83/chapter-3-worksheet/README.md

     print("Great! you will start the game with", money, "dollars.")

-They didn't assign the occupations to a variable.
+The occupations are not assigned to variables.